OtavioPompolini/lazyhttp/README.md

     - Add support to environments and variables
     - Add VIMOTION when editing request (THIS IS A MUST)
     - Be able to navigate through response window and copy content to clipboard
+    - ? keybind to open a help menu